-Bringing People Together is the Critical First Win
+Bringing People Together is the Critical First Win, Following Through with Aligned Processes and Action is Second

 McCook, Nebraska

 The Southwest Nebraska hub of McCook may only have 7,700 residents, but it serves a market of more than 30,000 people for retail, healthcare, and other services.
 If that number still sounds small, consider that McCook's closest larger communities are 75 miles or more away.
 The leaders of this rural area have a big responsibility to provide the full range of services that their people need without being able to lean on neighboring metropolitans to fill too many of their gaps.
 Yet, like most communities of any size and location, McCook's community excellence group has learned that coming together across perceived and real boundaries of competition can be a challenge.